MSA Sordin Supreme Pro X vs Peltor Comtac III – Earmuffs Compared 2023

 Bottom Line

-Note: If you would like to purchase either model, you can get them here: Peltor Comtac III or MSA Sordin Supreme Pro X
+Note: If you would like to purchase either model, you can get them here: Peltor Comtac VI or MSA Sordin Supreme Pro X

-To sum it up, both the MSA Sordin and Peltor Comtac III are top-quality hearing protection devices.
+To sum it up, both the Sordin Supreme Pro MIL and Peltor Comtac VI are top-quality hearing protection devices.
 Choosing between the MSA vs Peltor will depend on your budget and what you require in your hearing protection headwear.

 The Sordin seems a popular choice for people who frequent shooting ranges.
 However, some users advise using earplugs for higher-powered firearms due to the lower NRR rating.